You are here: Home > Section on Cellular and Developmental Biology

 Ldb1 forms a multimeric DNA–binding complex in hematopoietic cells with the adapter Lmo2 and the transcription factors Scl and Gata1 or Gata2.
 In hematopoietic stem cells (HSCs), in which Gata2 is highly expressed, Ldb1-Lmo2-Scl-Gata2 complexes positively regulate expression of HSC maintenance genes.
 Differentiation of HSCs to the myeloid or lymphoid lineage (LMPP) is triggered by downregulation of Ldb1, whereas commitment to the erythroid lineage (ery) is triggered by induction of Gata1 and downregulation of Gata2, resulting in the formation of an Ldb1-Lmo2-Scl-Gata1 complex that positively regulates expression of erythroid-specific genes.

 Lim domain binding protein-1 (Ldb1) is a ubiquitously expressed nuclear protein that contains a LIM–zinc finger protein interaction motif and a dimerization domain.
-In hematopoietic cells, Ldb1 functions by interacting with and/or recruiting specific partners (including the LIM–only protein LMO2 and the transcription factors SCL and GATA1 or GATA2) to form multimolecular transcription complexes (Figure 3).
-Within the hematopoietic lineage, expression of Ldb1 is highest in progenitors, which include hematopoietic stem cells (HSCs).
+In hematopoietic cells, Ldb1 functions by interacting with and/or recruiting specific partners (including the LIM–only protein Lmo2 and the transcription factors SCL/Tal1 and Gata1 or Gata2) to form multi-molecular transcription complexes (Figure 3).
+Within the hematopoietic lineage, expression of Ldb1 is highest in progenitor cells, which include hematopoietic stem cells (HSCs).
 Ldb1−/− mice die between day 9 and 10 of gestation, preventing us from directly studying the impact of loss of Ldb1 on fetal or adult hematopoiesis.
 We investigated the role of Ldb1 in hematopoiesis by following the fate of Ldb1–null embryonic stem (ES) cells in mouse blastocyst chimeras and by conditional, stage-specific deletion of Ldb1.
 Significantly, Ldb1–null ES cells were capable of generating HSCs, which could give rise to both myeloid and lymphoid lineage cells; however, the number of Ldb1−/− HSCs gradually diminished at later stages of development.
-Following adoptive transfer of fetal liver cells, Ldb1–null HSCs were rapidly lost over a period of three months, indicating a failure of self-renewal or survival.
+Following adoptive transfer of fetal liver hematopoietic progenitor cells, Ldb1–null HSCs were rapidly lost, indicating a failure of self-renewal or survival.
 More recent data indicate that the loss of Ldb1–null HSCs results from differentiation rather than cell death.
 Although expressed in ES cells, Ldb1 expression is not required for ES maintenance, indicating a selective requirement in adult stem cell populations.
 We performed a genome-wide screen for Ldb1–binding sites using ChIP-seq high-throughput sequencing.
-Analysis of ChIP-seq data revealed that Ldb1 binds at the promoter or regulatory sequences near a large number of genes known to be required for HSC maintenance.
-The data suggest that Ldb1 complexes may function in a manner similar to Oct4/nanog/Sox2 in ES cells to regulate a core transcriptional network required for stem cell maintenance.
+Analysis of ChIP-Seq data revealed that Ldb1 complexes bind at the promoter or regulatory sequences near a large number of genes known to be required for HSC maintenance.
+The data suggest that Ldb1 complexes function in a manner similar to Oct4/nanog/Sox2 in ES cells to regulate a core transcriptional network required for adult stem cell maintenance.
 Examination of the function of Ldb1 in lineages downstream of the HSC identified an essential function in the erythroid lineage but not in other myeloid cells or lymphoid cells.
-Interestingly, ChIP-seq analysis of Ldb1 DNA–binding complexes in erythroid cells demonstrated that Ldb1 complexes contain Gata2 whereas in erythroid progenitors Ldb1 complexes contain Gata1 (which is highly expressed in the erythroid lineage) instead of Gata2.
-The results suggest that multimeric Ldb1 transcription complexes may have distinct functions in the hematopoietic system depending on their subunit composition, with Gata2–containing complexes regulating expression of HSC maintenance genes and Gata1 complexes regulating expression of erythroid-specific genes (Figure 3).
+Interestingly, ChIP-Seq analysis of Ldb1 DNA–binding complexes demonstrated that in HSCs Ldb1 complexes contain Gata2 whereas in erythroid progenitors Ldb1 complexes contain Gata1 (which is highly expressed in the erythroid lineage).
+The results indicate that multimeric Ldb1 transcription complexes have distinct functions in the hematopoietic system depending on their subunit composition, with Gata2–containing complexes regulating expression of HSC maintenance genes and Gata1 complexes regulating expression of erythroid-specific genes (Figure 3).
 Current studies are aimed at investigating how Ldb1 complexes regulate gene expression and the role of Ldb1 dimerization in mediating long-range promoter enhancer interactions in hematopoietic cells.

 - Hwang S, Song KD, Lesourne R, Lee J, Pinkhasov J, Li L, El-Khoury D, Love PE.
 Reduced TCR signaling potential impairs negative selection but does not result in autoimmune disease.
 J Exp Med 2012;209:1781-1795.